 When providing Financial Planning Services, RPJ typically does not charge a client or potential client for the initial meeting to discuss such services.
-Financial planning services are provided on a fixed fee basis, and rates typically vary from \$1,000 to \$5,000.
+Financial planning services are provided on a fixed fee basis, and rates typically vary from \$3,000 to \$15,000.
 However, this fee range is a guide, and fees are negotiable.
 Actual fees will depend on the anticipated complexity of your plan.
 Fees may be higher or lower than this range based on the nature of the engagement.
+For fixed fee arrangements, fees will be due upon the client's receipt of an invoice, and payment terms will depend on the nature of the engagement.
+In many cases, clients will be asked to put forth a retainer at the onset of the engagement, which may equal up to 50% of the expected final cost.